Photo: Bekka Mongeau

 Help for Health is a non-profit hospice that serves all of Fremont County.
 We provide quality hospice care in your home, or a skilled nursing facility.
 We also have a beautiful 8-bed Hospice home that provides 24-hour care, located in Riverton.

-• Independence Day Fireworks (NEW)
+• Independence Day Fireworks

 The Independence Day Fireworks Committee knows how important the traditions of the Lander 4th of July celebrations are to the community.
 We provide a professional fireworks display to the community of Lander on July 4th.